abhiTronix/vidgear/docs/gears/netgear/advanced/compression.md

 ## Using Bidirectional Mode for Video-Frames Transfer with Frame Compression :fire:

 NetGear now supports ==Dual Frame Compression== for transferring video-frames with its exclusive Bidirectional Mode for achieving unmatchable performance bidirectionally.
-You can easily pass the required encoding/decoding parameters by formatting them as `tuple` for altering Frame Compression while sending/receiving video-frames at both ends.
+You can easily enable Frame Compression with its performance attributes at both ends to boost performance bidirectionally.

 In this example we are going to implement a bare-minimum example, where we will be sending video-frames _(3-Dimensional numpy arrays)_ of the same Video bidirectionally at the same time for testing the real-time performance and synchronization between the Server and Client using [**Bidirectional Mode**](../bidirectional_mode).
 Furthermore, we're going to use optimal Dual Frame Compression Setting for Sending and Receiving frames at both Server and Client end.

-!!! example "This feature is great for building applications like **Real-time Video Chat System**."
+!!! example "This example is great for building applications like **Real-time Video Chat System**."

-!!! note "This Dual Frame Compression feature also available for [Multi-Clients](../../advanced/multi_client/) Mode at Client(s) end only."
+!!! note "This Dual Frame Compression feature also available for [Multi-Clients](../../advanced/multi_client/) Mode."

 !!! info "We're also using [`reducer()`](../../../../../bonus/reference/helper/#reducer) Helper method for reducing frame-size on-the-go for additional performance."

-!!! tip "Remember to enable Frame Compression on both Server and Client end in Dual Frame Compression to boost performance bidirectionally!"
+!!! success "Remember to define Frame Compression's [performance attributes](#performance-attributes) both on Server and Client ends in Dual Frame Compression to boost performance bidirectionally!"

 #### Server End